Ski touring for snowboarders:

 Jones Solution

-Some brands even offer today models in 4 parts and not 2 parts to offer maximum lightness on the way up as well as a thinner and more manageable ski for conversions and steep slopes without removing the flotation of the snowboard on the way down.
+Some brands even offer today models in 4 parts instead of 2 to provide maximum lightness for ascent as well as a thinner and more maneuverable ski for conversions and steep slopes without sacrificing the flotation of the snowboard during descent.

 Off-piste safety

-Finally, an essential characteristic of the practice of Splitboard and which is common with ski touring is the safety in the mountains.
-As everywhere else outside the marked and secured ski areas, it is essential to have off-piste safety equipment.
-Thus, an avalanche victim detector, a shovel and a probe remain the obligatory equipment to always carry with you.
-A bag equipped with an airbag system can also be useful and safer for the most extreme off-piste practices.
+Finally, an essential characteristic of splitboarding practice, which is common with ski touring, is safety in the mountains.
+As everywhere outside marked and secured ski areas, it is essential to have off-piste safety equipment.
+Thus, an avalanche victim detector, a shovel, and a probe remain mandatory equipment to always have on hand.
+A backpack equipped with an Airbag system can also prove useful and more reassuring for the most extreme off-piste practices.

-Find all our range of Splitboard equipment on our website: Splitboard
+Find our entire range of Splitboard equipment on our site: Splitboard